dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`jsonString`: A stringified JSON data.
+`[in] jsonString` A stringified JSON data.
+`[in out] error` The error occurs when the JSON data is invalid.
+You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**